adi-001/web/README.md

 # web
-Dummy Website used for deploy using Jenkins
+Dummy Website used for CI/CD pipeline deploy using Jenkins